luigitus/memebotj/README.md

 #Memebot is a simple, yet powerful irc bot designed specifically for use with twitch.tv.

+#Compilation

+To compile memebot you will need the following libraries:

+- bson
+- mongodb-driver
+- mongodb
+- json-simple

 ##Basic commands:

 Most of the commands have an attached helptext and do not need further expalnation.
 Just use !help <command>.